arlionn/stata-pyforest/README.md

 pyforest iris seplen sepwid petlen petwid, type(classify) training_identifier(train) save_prediction(predicted_iris)
 ```

-Complete internal documentation can also be found within Stata:
+(Incompelte) internal documentation can be found within Stata -- this documentation is still a work in progress:
 ```stata
 help pyforest
 ```

+Finally, since the option syntax in this package is inherited from scikit-learn, the documentation for the scikit methods sklearn.ensemble.randomForestClassification and sklearn.ensemble.randomForestRegression may be useful.

 Todo